mlavin/sanity-talk/slides.rst

 ---------------

 - Python is very readable.
 Docs should describe what your source can't
-- If users can find your docs they might as well not exits
+- If users can find your docs they might as well not exist
 - If users don't read them then you are wasting your time writing them

 ----